ReadingAndThinking.com

 The relationship between monopoly and competition, as mentioned in the text, must be divided for a long time, and a long time separation must be combined.
 The view that we accept now is that monopoly is bad, but is monopoly really bad?

-On the contrary, a monopoly can bring efficiencies, such as at&t, when a monopoly can bring lower tariffs and better services, but after being split, tariffs suddenly rise, and communication quality is also low.
+On the contrary, a monopoly can bring efficiencies, such as AT&T, when a monopoly can bring lower tariffs and better services, but after being split, tariffs suddenly rise, and communication quality is also low.

 But monopoly affects innovation is the biggest disadvantage.
 He will try to hinder all new inventions that may affect his status, just like Bell Labs, and will also stretch his hands upstream and downstream to form vertical integration.